Table of Contents Show

 Samsung Galaxy Tab S7+

 Samsung Galaxy Tab S7+ offers a 12.4-inch Super AMOLED display with a 2800×1752 resolution for vivid and detailed imagery.
 Its Snapdragon 865+ processor and up to 8GB RAM ensure smooth operation of CAD software.
-The low-latency S Pen enhances precision, making it invaluable for architects.
+The low-latency S Pen enhances precision, making it a reliable choice for architects.
 Its 10,090mAh battery enables over 14 hours of usage, providing dependable performance during long work sessions or meetings.

 Huawei MatePad Pro

 Huawei MatePad Pro stands out with its 12.6-inch OLED FullView display at 2560×1600 resolution.
-The Kirin 9000E processor and 8GB RAM support resource-intensive tasks like design rendering and 3D-model editing.
-Pair it with the M-Pencil for responsive and accurate stylus capabilities.
+The Kirin 9000E processor and 8GB RAM support resource-intensive tasks like design rendering and 3D model editing.
+Paired with the M-Pencil, it delivers responsive and accurate stylus performance.
 Its compact design and 10.8mm-thin profile, combined with a 10,050mAh battery, make it a practical option for both office and fieldwork.
+Note that this device runs HarmonyOS and lacks Google Mobile Services, which limits compatibility with Google Play architecture apps.

 Xiaomi Pad 6 Pro